Leona Lillian Abban

 After participating in Tandem Shaml 2012/2013 (supported by the Robert Bosch Foundation), Hatem joined the Tandem team in Berlin in February 2014.
 He was the project manager for the Tandem Shaml programme, then for the Tandem Europe programme with cultural operators from different countries, focusing on the collaboration process.
 He contributed to the programme content through mentorship and offered support for the participants.

 At the moment, Hatem is working with the Tandem team as a programme adviser.
 He offers support with methods, concepts, developing new Tandem programmes and advocacy.

-In her academic path she graduated from the Faculty of Philology, University of Belgrade, Serbian Ministry of Foreign Affairs Diplomatic Academy and College of Europe, Brugge.
+She is a graduate of the Faculty of Philology at the University of Belgrade, the Serbian Ministry of Foreign Affairs Diplomatic Academy and the College of Europe, Brugge.

 Stefanos is very passionate about politics.
 During his childhood, he and his family moved very often, which is why he is able adapt very easily to different conditions and is always in search of new experiences and adventures.

 He studied law in Greece (Thrace) and Germany (Berlin), but never became a lawyer.
 A scholarship from the German Bundestag (IPS) and an internship offered by a Social Democrat Secretary of State opened doors for him to become a political activist.
 As a scientific associate of the Friedrich-Ebert-Stiftung, he works on various important topics such as social inequality.
 However, he firmly believes that you have to have experienced inequality yourself in order to fully understand this issue.